wkentaro/video-cli/README.md

 Video-cli is made aiming at editing video with a one-line command on a terminal.
-You can do more detailed video editing using other Python tools (e.g., [MoviePy](https://github.com/Zulko/moviepy)) and GUI video editors (e.g., [iMovie](https://www.apple.com/imovie/)), which is not the goal of this tool.
+More detailed video editing can be done with other Python tools (e.g., [MoviePy](https://github.com/Zulko/moviepy)) and GUI video editors (e.g., [iMovie](https://www.apple.com/imovie/)), which is not the goal of this tool.